phpzone/docker/docs/source/docker-compose/definitions-for-command.rst

                 verbose: false

 .. note::
-    The order of definitions can be random.
+    The order of the definitions is not important.

 .. note::
     Not required definitions don't need to be set.